 No-charge transportation is available for people facing barriers getting to a Halton Region COVID-19 community vaccination clinic only.
 Note: Transportation is not offered to any other locations, such as pharmacies or primary care providers.

 If you are able, please drive yourself to the clinic or ask a family member or a support person to take you.
 This will ensure that we help those that need the service most.
-If you will be travelling to a clinic with someone from outside of your household, please review our COVID-19 Public Health Guidelines: Car Travel for tips on how to travel safely (PDF file).

 Option 1: Request a no-charge ride through one of the local taxi services listed below.